-ART 102 Art History II
+Art History II

 A survey of art and architecture from the fifteenth century to the present day, through a historical, cultural and technological perspective.
 The classes will include lectures and slide presentations.
 A research paper or a project is required.
+TAP Competency: Critical Analysis & Logical Thinking

-ART 107 Introduction to Studio Art
+Introduction to Studio Art 3

 This is a studio and lecture course designed to develop seeing and understanding of the formal and cultural aspects of the visual arts.
 The course includes studio assignments and work with a variety of materials, art log entries, discussions of studio work and lecture/discussions of selected works and artists.
 As this is an introductory course, it is assumed that most students have little or no previous experience in art.
 This is in no way a disadvantage as the assignments have been carefully chosen to suit the course aims and provide an interesting and creative introduction to the visual arts.
+TAP Competency: Appreciation of the Aesthetic Dimensions of Humankind

-ART 109 Color Theory
+Color Theory

 Studies the use of color and its properties.
 Students will explore the visual, expressive, and emotional interaction of color and its usage in art and art-making.
 Students will work with various media, mostly acrylic paint and paper collage, to formulate presentations ranging from fundamental problem solving to individual expression.
 This class requires extensive outside work to complete the assignments.
-(6 studio hours) Prerequisite: ART 111, Drawing I and ART 121, Two-Dimensional Design
+(6 studio hours) Prerequisite: ART\ 111, Drawing I and ART\ 121, Two-Dimensional Design TAP Competency: Critical Analysis & Logical Thinking

-ART 111 Drawing I
+Drawing I